-Dandelion Vintage Boutique is a Downtown Champaign fixture selling vintage and used clothing.
+Dandelion Vintage is a Downtown Champaign fixture selling vintage and used clothing.
 CCP spoke with owner Charlotte Westcott.

 Tell us about your background and how you ended up at Dandelion Boutique.

 I became the owner in January.
 I grew up in Urbana and moved to Washington state in 2010 to study visual art and environmental studies, and returned to Illinois last year.
 I lived in Olympia and Seattle, both of which are full of inspiring community minded vintage stores that feature local artists and double as event spaces like we do here at Dandelion/Exile On Main St. When Sara told me she wanted to retire, I suggested that maybe I could continue the business.
 Personally the store meant a lot, and I was sure that sentiment was shared by a big part of the Champaign-Urbana community.
 I was both nervous and excited to have the opportunity to operate such a beloved staple in town.
 After a series of meetings, Sara and I realized it could work and here we are now.

 People of all ages rave online about the great selection here.
 How do you decide which vintage items to include in-store to include cool trends?

 It’s my goal to have something in the store for everyone, regardless of age, gender expression, size, etc. I also keep in mind that someone may be shopping for the everyday, a costume, or to add to a collection.
 You can come in and find a 1950s circle skirt, a 90s blazer or a silk wedding gown from the 1930s.
 Social media platforms like Instagram allow me to see what’s popular.
 The 90s and Y2k are having a moment right now, so I’ll put some of that stuff out and see how it does.
 It’s like an experiment!
 One thing I learned from Sara is that just because you may like something, it doesn’t mean that everyone else will, so it’s good to keep a variety.